- Creating wallets

 Getting Activities and Balances

 Once your user has their first NFT, you’ll want to display it to them.
-You can do this with our balances API:
+You can do this with our balances API:address

 that you are trying to load, and the chainId